top of page

 Originally a specialist in the Middle Ages, I now work across periods of history and literature, with particular interests in place, heritage, and uses of the past.
 I've published on topics from medieval towns and cities to pilgrimage, from the earliest English poetry to underground legends, and from AI and 'Levelling Up' to the cultural history of mud.
 My research takes me to all kinds of fascinating and unexpected places, from walking in the Welsh Marches, to exploring devotional practices in Ethiopia, to crawling through the Bronze Age mines deep under Cheshire's Alderley Edge.

-I am represented by Gordon Wise at Curtis Brown.
+I am represented by Gordon Wise and Elliot Prior at Curtis Brown.

 A History of England in 25 Poems.jpg